PATHOL 3104 - Investigative Cell Biology

 Learning & Teaching ModesCourse structure and expectations

-Workshops/Tutorials – weekly sessions will enable research discovery and peer interaction as we explore the application and limitations of techniques.
+Workshops/Tutorials – weekly sessions will enable research discovery through teacher - peer and peer-peer interaction as we explore the application and limitations of techniques.

 Discussion board – use of the course discussion board is encouraged as will provide an interactive portal for students to post questions that may be of common interest to the group.